AKA: Palme no Ki

 Final Score: 9/10 points

 Content Warning: A Tree of Palme may look like something Ghibli could’ve made if they wanted to be more artistic, but that TV-14 rating does make sense on the DVD.
 There’s a good amount of violence where people and animals do bleed and die.
 There’s mild profanity, but that’s relatively tame as I’ve seen PG movies with worse swearing.
 There are disturbing images that happen throughout the movie.
-Child abuse is a plot point as Popo’s mom emotionally and physically assaults her and another character was a victim to abuse as well.
+Child abuse is a plot point as Popo’s mom emotionally and physically assaults her and another character was a victim of abuse as well.
 The scene with the dresses given to Popo and her mother gets very creepy as the man giving those clothes is implied to be a pedophile and the way he talks to Popo is quite unnerving.

 All photos property of their respective owners and used under US “Fair Use” laws.
 A Tree of Palme is property of Palm Studio.
 The DVD cover is from Amazon and is property of ADV Films.